-- Graduate School Representative: The Graduate School will appoint a representative unless any one of your committee members is from a department outside of Chemistry who is eligible to serve as GSR, or if you choose to find your own representative.
-The GSR remains on your committee from the Preliminary through the Final.
-If, for whatever reason, you end up without a representative by the time you schedule a final defense, notify the Chemistry Graduate Office immediately.
-It is a great help to the Graduate School if a student identifies their own representative.
+- Graduate School Representative (GSR): The GSR remains on your committee from the Preliminary through the Final.
+It is a great help to the Graduate School if the student identifies their own representative.
+If you are unable to identify a GSR for your committee or any one of your committee members is NOT from a department outside of Chemistry who is eligible to serve as GSR, the Graduate School will appoint a representative.
+If, for whatever reason, you end up without a GSR by the time you schedule a final defense, notify the Chemistry Graduate Office immediately.

 - You need at least 72 semester hours of coursework (or 54 semester hours if you have a previous MS from a school other than NC State).
 After graded courses, you should use CH 895 each semester until your total credits reach 72 or more.
-Remember, you are creating a plan of workmeaning that it should include courses taken and those you plan to take.
-If you have an MS from NCSU and there is no break between the MS and PhD, you may use up to 36 credits from that degree if approved by the DGP and your advisor but the total must still add to 72 semester hours.
-If you have an MS from NCSU that was awarded over 1 semester ago or more, or it’s from another school, you may use only up to 18 credits from that degree if approved by the DGP and your advisor, but the total must still add to 72 or more semester hours.
+Remember, you are creating a plan of work meaning that it should include courses taken and those you plan to take.
+If you have an MS from NC State and there is no break between the MS and PhD, you may use up to 36 credits from that degree, if approved by the DGP and your advisor, but the total must still add to 72 semester hours.
+If you have an MS from NC State that was awarded before a break between the MS and PhD, or your MS is from another school, you may use only up to 18 credits from that degree if approved by the DGP and your advisor, but the total must still add to 72 or more semester hours.

 - Include CH 610 if you took it and got an S. If you did not, do not include the course.